Skip to Content

 Additionally, motorcyclists in Louisiana are not permitted to have handlebars that are so high that they cause the motorcyclist’s hands to be above shoulder height while holding/riding.

-Contact The Womac Law Firm to learn how our New Orleans motorcycle accident attorneys can help you with your claim.
+Contact Womac Law Firm to learn how our New Orleans motorcycle accident attorneys can help you with your claim.